When Do You Need To Rejuvenate Your Liver?

 If your bowel contains high levels of the wrong bacteria, fungi or Candida, this will place an added strain on your liver and compromise its function.
 If you have a leaky gut, the first place bowel toxins leak to is the liver.

 There is one main vein (the hepatic portal vein) that takes all blood from the gastrointestinal tract to the liver.
 Ordinarily, this is a good thing because this blood is extremely rich in nutrients.
 Your liver is the hardest working organ in your body and it has a high need for nutrients.
 Your liver is also designed to trap any bacteria or foreign matter that may have escaped through the gut, preventing it from spreading to the rest of your body.

 If your gut is toxic and leaky, your liver will quickly become overwhelmed.
 There are specialised cells inside your liver called Kupffer cells.
 They are a type of white blood cell called a macrophage; it comes from the Greek words big eater!
 The job of a macrophage is to engulf foreign matter, a lot like Pac Man.
 Macrophages contain enzymes that enable them to digest the debris or toxins they’ve swallowed.

 If your gut is leaky, the high level of wastes arriving at your liver will trigger a great deal of inflammation inside it.
 Cleaning up your bowel usually involves removing gluten and sugar from your diet.
 Most people need to take a course of Intestinal Parasite Cleanse capsules.
-Glutamine powder is wonderful for healing and sealing the gut lining and fixing leaky gut.
+My Ultimate Gut Health powder is wonderful for healing and sealing the gut lining and fixing leaky gut.

 - Eat less carbohydrate